-FRACK: Non-Prefixed Teacher Scholar Track AREA: Research/Scholarship/Creative W ork Examples of Evidence Guidelines for meeting the Career Development Milestone Case Examples: Primary Evidence The candidate's portfolio should be focused with an emphasis on one or more of the following areas: discovery, application, integration, and/or education.
-Discovery: Peer reviewed, PubMed, MedEd Portal, or equivalent indexed publications of original research focused on pedagogy or education within one's discipline with a key authorship role.
-Integration: Development of peer- reviewed curriculum, course teaching materials, simulation programs, education assessment materials, and guidelines at an institutional, regional, or national/international level.
-Application: Investigator role in research focused on education, pedagogy, or other similar projects at an institutional, regional, or national/international level.
-Dissemination: Authorship of textbook chapters.
-Editor of a textbook.
-Invited lectures at outside institutions.
-Invited presentations of original research or scholarship at national meetings.
-Invitations to serve on national panels.
-Invitations to design or direct regional or national Continuing Professional Development educational programs.
-Invitations to serve on as a peer reviewer for journals and other venues for the dissemination of scholarship.
-Scholarship typically should be peer reviewed, and published so that it may serve as a platform for others to build upon.
-Additional evidence of the impact of a candidate's scholarship include: Books-authored, co-authored or edited Books-authored, co-authored or edited Book chapters, authored, co-authored, contributed to anthologies.
-Invitations to serve as a peer reviewer for journals and other venues related to the dissemination of scholarship.
+Examples of Evidence Guidance for meeting the Career Development Milestone Case Examples: Primary Evidence The candidate's portfolio should be focused with an emphasis on one or more of the following areas: discovery, application, integration, and/or education. • Discovery: Peer reviewed, PubMed, MedEd Portal, or equivalent indexed publications of original research focused on pedagogy or education within one's discipline with a key authorship role. • Integration: Development of peerreviewed curriculum, course teaching materials, simulation programs, education assessment materials, and guidelines at an institutional, regional, or national/international level.
 APPOINTMENT/PROMOTION TO ASSOCIATE PROFESSOR Evidence of a developing pattern of scholarship as outlined by primary evidence in discovery, application, integration, or dissemination in which the candidate has played a leading or substantive role.
 Scholarship should be meaningful and be deemed of excellent quality by peers outside of the institution.
 Typically, multiple peer reviewed scholarly products are expected during the candidate's time as Assistant Professor for consideration for promotion.
-APPOINTMENT/PROMOTION TO PROFESSOR Since last promotion: Evidence of a sustained pattern of scholarly productivity in which the candidate has served in a leading or substantive role.
-Multiple papers, articles or book chapters in refereed national publications (accepted or published) in reputable journals in one's field with the candidate as first or lead author, or a book from a peer-reviewed academic or trade press (or publication pending).
-The candidate has presented oral or poster presentations of research or creative work at professional meetings.
-The portfolio as a whole must show a clear and defined contribution to the discipline.
-Example of an Associate Professor Portfolio: Candidate has/is: Made substantive contributions to multiple publications in mid-level (or higher) peer- reviewed journals.
+Example of an Associate Professor Portfolio: Candidate has/is: Made substantive contributions to multiple publications in mid-level (or higher) peerreviewed journals.
 Given multiple conference presentations (oral or poster) in peer reviewed conferences.
 Participated as Co-PI in an awarded grant.
 An active reviewer for journals in the candidate's field of study.
-Example of a Full Professor Portfolio: Candidate has/is since last promotion: Made substantive contributions to multiple publications in mid-level (or higher) peerreviewed journals Given multiple conference presentations in peer reviewed conferences Participated as Co-PI in awarded grants.
-Prominence nationally in their area of scholarship as evidenced by invited lectures, invitations to serve on national panels, and invitations to serve as an expert moderator/discussant.
-An active reviewer for journals and sits on the editorial board of a journal in the candidate's field of study.
+Example of a Full Professor Portfolio: Candidate has/is since last promotion: Made substantive contributions to multiple